Mahimachavalam009/-Build-a-Web-App-using-AWS-Cloud9/README.md

 Here's what the three words mean: Elastic = flexible.
 This service can easily adapt and change in size and power to fit your needs.
 Compute = computing power.
 EC2 provides virtual computers that can do various tasks, just like your personal computer.
 Cloud = available over the internet.

+#  What does an EC2 'instance' mean?
+I
+f EC2 is the service that creates virtual computers/servers, an instance is one of those computers/servers.
+Picking an EC2 instance is like customising a virtual computer that fits what you need for your project.
+You can customize your EC2 instance's CPU, memory, storage, and networking capacity and more!

 # Step 3 :